 - SRL Optimizations, such as asynchronously resettable register chains and inference into different memory models

 - RAM / ROM, including Distributed- & Block RAM

 - Power optimizations

-EC-FPGA supports all major FPGA technology families from Xilinx, MicroSemi, and has been used on devices from Altera.
+360 EC-FPGA supports all major FPGA technology families from Xilinx, Microsemi, and Intel FPGA (Altera).
 In addition, EC-FPGA includes the OneSpin Structural Analysis App to provide a focused formal-based structural code analysis that can catch other common coding errors.